PfisterMaxJLU/motion_birdy/README.md

 # motion_birdy
 A program for the systematic review and processing of motion in recorded video utilizing https://github.com/Breakthrough/DVR-Scan.
-If there are questions write Max.Pfister@bio.uni-giessen.de
+If there are questions write PfisterMaxJLU <Max.Pfister@bio.uni-giessen.de>

 Supports video formats "avi" and "mp4".
 File name should not have "space" in them.